Updated June 2, 2026

 Step Two: Build or Hire an Editorial Layer

 The editorial layer converts raw insight into publication-ready content calibrated to each channel's standards.
 LinkedIn posts require a different voice and structure than a Harvard Business Review op-ed.
 A ghostwriter or editorial team familiar with the executive's voice, industry context, and the specific requirements of each target publication can handle this translation at scale.
-The ghostwriting market has professionalized significantly around this need: now valued at $4.3 billion (2025) and projected to reach $6.7 billion by 2030 (Cognitive Market Research), it reflects sustained executive demand for production infrastructure that preserves authentic voice at scale.
-The Edelman-LinkedIn 2025 study underscores why quality matters here: 71% of decision-makers say thought leadership beats conventional marketing — but only when it demonstrates genuine expertise.
+The ghostwriting market has professionalized significantly around this need: valued at roughly $4.2 billion in 2025 and projected to reach about $7.6 billion by 2033 (Cognitive Market Research), it reflects sustained executive demand for production support that preserves authentic voice at scale.
+The Edelman-LinkedIn 2025 study underscores why quality matters here: 71% of hidden decision-makers say thought leadership is more effective than traditional marketing at demonstrating a vendor's value — but only when it demonstrates genuine expertise.
 A ghostwriting process that strips voice and insight in favor of volume defeats the purpose.

 Step Three: Establish Channel Workflows and Cadences